mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Mixed Addressing
 ''''''''''''''''
+Mixed Addressing (just like Extended Addressing) is used when direct communication with servers is not possible and Gateway is passing on messages exchanged by diagnostic tester and targeted ECUs.

 Mixed addressing format specifies that **the first byte of a CAN frame is an extension** of `Network Address Information`_.